Henry Archer: Ffestiniog Railway

-It was left to Archer as the Managing Director designate to raise the initial capital of £24,185 largely on the Dublin Stock Exchange (including £11,905 of his own money).
-He was the driving force also in steering the bill through Parliament and in managing the company during construction and through its early years when Archer had to persuade a suspicious slate industry to entrust its slate transport to a railway.
-Archer quarrelled with his fellow directors, with the Oakeley Estate and with James Spooner and was less active in FR company affairs after the railway opened.
+Archer became the managing director of the Ffestiniog company, and raised the initial capital of £24,185 largely on the Dublin Stock Exchange (including £11,905 of his own money).
+He helped steer the bill through Parliament and managed the construction of the railway.
+Archer quarrelled with his fellow directors, the Oakeley Estate and with James Spooner and was less active in company affairs after the railway opened.
 In 1836 he sued the FR company for his salary and received a substantial settlement.
-Nominally he remained as Managing Director until 1856 and as a director until 1860, when the FR Co. gave him a pension of £100 per annum as the originator of the FR and for devoting many years to its service.
+He remained as managing director until 1856 and a company director until 1860.